aasmah/Bad-bank-app/README.md

 # Bad-Bank-app
-It's called a bad bank as nothing is safe in here, goes out the other way. totally insecure!
+It's called a bad bank as nothing is safe in here, it goes out the other way. totally insecure!

 # deploys using AWS link